codespaces-lab/kubernetes-in-codespaces/README.md

 ## Overview

-This is a template that will setup a Kubernetes developer cluster using `k3d` in a `GitHub Codespace` or local `Dev Container`
+This is a repo that will setup a Kubernetes developer cluster using `k3d` in a `GitHub Codespace` or local `Dev Container`

 We use this for `inner-loop` Kubernetes development.
 Note that it is not appropriate for production use but is a great `Developer Experience`.
 Feedback calls the approach `game-changing` - we hope you agree!